NetBSD Standards Conformance

 To date, no efforts have been made to conform to X/Open Spec 1170, as this is an extremely complex and self-conflicting specification.

-NetBSD comes with XFree86, a superset of the X Window System Release 6.4 from the MIT X Consortium (now part of the Open Group).
-This implements the basic X server and client functionality of the X Window System, and provides some useful applications.
+NetBSD comes with X.Org 1.18.4, This implements the basic X server and client functionality of the X Window System, and provides some useful applications.

 NetBSD implements many industry standard networking protocols, including TCP/IP, SMTP, NFS, DHCP, NIS and NTP.
 We also provide ported third party packages which implement HTTP, SMB, Appletalk, and many other protocols.

 Of particular interest is our TCP/IP implementation.
 We have identified and fixed a number of performance issues with the 4.4BSD TCP implementation, and work closely with the Internet Engineering Task Force to implement and test new protocol developments.
 Our TCP/IP implementation is used as a basis for research by some IETF members.